Who is still in the race to be the UK’s next prime minister?

 Bio: A colourful MP for Portsmouth North, Ms Mordaunt has represented the constituency since 2010.
 Born in Torquay, her mother died of breast cancer when she was 15.
 After college, she did stints working on George W Bush’s presidential campaigns.
 She also appeared on reality TV diving show Splash in 2014.

-Ministerial experience: Currently trade minister, has had Cabinet jobs in the defence and international development briefs.
+Ministerial experience: Currently trade minister, she has had Cabinet jobs in defence and international development.

 What does she say about tax?
-She has pledged a 50% cut in VAT on fuel.
+She has pledged to cut VAT on fuel in half and raise income tax thresholds for basic and middle earners in line with inflation.
 But she insists she will maintain control of the public finances.

 What does she say on defence spending?
-She stands by the manifesto commitment to the Nato target but would also create a civil defence force to supplement the military.
+She stands by the manifesto commitment to the Nato target and increase it by 0.5% above inflation every year, but would also create a civil defence force to supplement the military.

 Where does she stand on identity politics?
 She said: “It was Margaret Thatcher who said, ‘Every prime minister needs a Willie’.
 A woman like me doesn’t have one.”